MANAGE YOUR EXPECTATIONS

 Instead, think about the plethora of new foods!
-Just as with eating less sugar and salt, your taste buds will adjust and you’ll begin to want food prepared this way.
+Like eating less sugar and salt, your taste buds will adjust, and you’ll begin to want food prepared this way.
 No more fatty sauces… because you’ll have a new palette.

 Also, as you filter out the overly-processed, highly flavored items, your tastebuds will “reset” and not need such overwhelming flavors to be satisfied.
 The bonus here is that as the adjustment sets in, you will be shocked to discover how delicious simple fruits and vegetables can be!

 Takeaway: Throw out old, preconceived notions about what plant-based foods you do and don’t like, and try everything “for the first time” all over again.

 Eating this way may take more time in the beginning.
 More time is spent thinking, shopping, and preparing.
 Don’t be frustrated because before you know it, you’ll easily be practicing your new skills and eating a plant-based diet.

 As mentioned above, when you’ve practiced this new skill, it’ll become old hat.
 The added time and effort you put in at the beginning of this endeavor will balance out to much less time in the future, once you get the hang of it.

 5. YOUR BODY:

 One of the most common issues is that you might feel hungrier if you’re not adding enough whole carbs in the form of grains, beans, or legumes.
 A plant-based diet is not just about fruits and vegetables.

 For one, you’re likely eating more fiber than before.
 This can be an adjustment for the body.
-To lessen the strain on your digestive system, start your transition with cooked veggies rather than raw.
+Start your transition with cooked veggies rather than raw ones to lessen the strain on your digestive system.